 The Honors Scholar 300-level Program for Juniors and Seniors

-The self-directed research emphasis of the Scholar Program culminates with your completion of a two-semester Senior Project.
-This includes our Honors Seminar in Research and Creative Processes (ZHON-360) and an independent study in which you complete your project with the support of a faculty mentor of your choosing (ZHON-395: Honors Thesis/Creative Project).
-Gain professional and academic confidence, preparedness and competitiveness in this process.
+The self-directed research emphasis of the Scholar Program culminates with your completion of a two-semester Capstone Project.
+In your senior year, you will take our Honors Seminar in Research and Creative Processes (ZHON-360) and an independent study in which you complete your project with the support of a faculty mentor of your choosing (ZHON-395: Honors Thesis/Creative Project).
+Students gain professional and academic confidence, preparedness and competitiveness in this process.

-Successful completion of the Scholar Program earns you the designation “Honors Scholar” on your transcript and diploma, graduation from NEIU with Latin honors (cum laude, magna cum laude or summa cum laude), and a UHP Senior Project that is catalogued in the Ronald Williams Library.
+Successful completion of the Scholar Program earns you the designation “Honors Scholar” on your transcript and diploma, graduation from NEIU with Latin honors (cum laude, magna cum laude or summa cum laude), and a UHP Senior Project that is catalogued in the Ronald Williams Library Digital Commons.

 - Three courses at the 300-level (usually in your major or minor) that you adapt for Honors credit (also known as Adapted Courses).
 One of these courses may include ZHON-375 (3 cr.)
 Honors Colloquium: World Perspectives.